 The compensation committee engaged Pearl Meyer in August 2011 as a compensation consultant to the committee.
-After a review of historical fees that the company has paid to its former compensation consultants, a consideration of the merits of engaging a new compensation consultant compared to the benefits of retaining Pearl Meyer and an independence assessment of Pearl Meyer, the committee decided to extend the engagement of Pearl Meyer for 2016.
+After a consideration of the merits of engaging a new compensation consultant compared to the benefits of retaining Pearl Meyer and an independence assessment of Pearl Meyer, the committee decided to extend the engagement of Pearl Meyer for 2017.
 In conducting its independence assessment, the compensation committee concluded that no conflicts of interest existed between the company and Pearl Meyer (or any individuals working on the company's account on behalf of Pearl Meyer).
 We provide additional information regarding this assessment under the heading "Compensation Committee - Is our compensation consultant independent?"

 Pearl Meyer identified and selected a peer group of companies.
 The selection process included input from management.
 The final peer group was approved by the compensation committee.
-The 2016 peer group is presented below:
+The 2017 peer group is presented below: